Holiday Lighting 101: Understanding Different Types of Lights and Their Uses

 • Icicle lights - Icicle lights are holiday light strings, but instead of the bulbs being placed in a straight line along the strings, they extend downward on strands that are usually 12 or 18 inches long.
 The result is a type of light that mimics the look of glistening icicles.
 Icicle lights are a popular choice to decorate rooflines, but many unique looks can be created with them.
 They are usually made with white lightbulbs, or sometimes blue, to give them an appropriately icy look.

-• Incandescent lights - Incandescent lights are illuminated by heated wire filaments that glow when hot.
+• Incandescent lights- Incandescent lights are illuminated by heated wire filaments that glow when hot.
 You can find these traditional-style lightbulbs in a wide variety of colors and shapes, including strings of white and multicolored holiday lights.
 Incandescent lights are known for their warm-toned glow that's reminiscent of the glow of candlelight.
+These would be great if you wanted to recreate the look from back when lights were first used.

 • String lights - This phrase generally refers to what most people think of when they think of holiday lights.
 They are also sometimes called fairy lights.
 String lights are incandescent or LED lightbulbs that are attached along the length of an electrical wire.
 When the wire is connected to a power source, the bulbs are illuminated.
-String lights can be designed for indoor use, outdoor use or both.
+String lights can be designed for indoor use, outdoor use or both, as long as you grab the proper type.
 If you are using them to decorate your Christmas tree, for example, you would want to use string lights suitable for indoor use.
 If you are decorating the exterior of your home, make sure the lights are approved for outdoor use.

 Let Our Elves Help You Decorate This Year

 If you want assistance with your holiday lighting project, our Elves can help.
-Text ELVES or call (855) 808-2847 to learn how they can assist with your home or commercial holiday lighting, and get a free quote.
+Call or text CALL (877) 731-2847to learn how they can assist with your home or commercial holiday lighting, and get a free quote.

 Leave a comment